varditA/ReviewAnalyzer/README.md

         sentimentAnalyzer.py -
         Called by Manager.py
-        For every app, it analyzes its phrases and determines its negative feedback
+        For a given app, it analyzes its phrases and determines its negative feedback

-        crawler.py -
+        result_analyzer.py –
         Called by Manager.py
-        crawling Google Play Store and write reviews for apps to json file
+        For the given app, plot the analysis results in graph.